 The findings of the scientists are collected in an interesting prospective article in the Medical Journal of Australia.

-It is not just a cultural issue, as you can see.
-It is also a technical question: the dangerousness of any active ingredient must be adapted to its availability.
-Most of the world's governments are lagging behind even public opinion.
-One of the interesting data from this research is what popular opinion shows: 50% of the citizens of Australia, New Zealand, England, Canada and Hong Kong want the sale of tobacco to be phased out.
+It's not just a cultural issue, as you can see.
+It is also a technical question: the danger of any active ingredient must be adapted to its availability.
+Most world governments lag behind even public opinion.
+One of the interesting data from this research is that it shows popular opinions: 50% of citizens in Australia, New Zealand, England, Canada and Hong Kong want the sale of tobacco to be phased out.